luizlls/netrine/README.md

 # NETRINE

-*Netrine* is a minimalistic, dynamically typed and functional programming language.
-With great focus in simplicity.
+*Netrine* is a minimalistic, gradually typed and functional programming language, with great focus on simplicity.

 &nbsp;